The Polish Language

 Polish is, admittedly, one of the more difficult languages to learn.
 Native English speakers might encounter difficulties with its complex gender system, tongue-bending pronunciations and aspects of its grammar categories.
 However, English speakers taking a Polish course will love the fact that Polish consonants sound similar to English consonants and the stress of words is in the penultimate syllable.

-Whether you enrol for a Polish course to learn Polish for leisure, business, travel or another reason, Babbel offers the highest quality Polish language courses with the best teaching staff and equipment available.
+Whether you enroll for a Polish course to learn Polish for leisure, business, travel or another reason, Babbel offers the highest quality Polish language courses with the best teaching staff and equipment available.
 The courses are designed for practicing listening, writing and speaking skills.
 With the state-of-the-art voice recognition, you will be able to improve your pronunciation in a short space of time.
 The interface of the platform is ad-free, so there are no distractions while learning.
-It’s also very easy to use and designed for learners who might not be very familiar with computing.
+It's also very easy to use and designed for learners who might not be very familiar with computing.
 Thanks to the intelligent Review Manager feature, you will always know what vocabulary to revise and when to revise it.
 Besides the grammar lessons, the courses are divided into different categories; food and drinks, animals, numbers and colours, music, holiday and much more.
 Take advantage of Babbel’s flexible timetable, multimedia exercises, grammar exercises, up-to-date technology and applications to learn Polish the right way.